AI1379/MandelbrotSet/README.md

 - MPFR is used for arbitrary precision floating point number.
 It is optional and not recommended for normal usage.
 The performance is severely degraded.
 - A paper is written for this project in the `doc` directory.
-- Because this repository is published on
-  GitHub as well, the paper is written in English, with a Chinese version can be found in [report-cn.tex](docs/report-cn.tex).
+- Because this repository is published on GitHub as well, the paper is written in English, with a Chinese version [report-cn.tex](docs/report-cn.tex).
 For the same reason, the signature and school ID are removed from the paper.

 ## Usage